tripl-ai/arc/docs-src/content/patterns/index.md

 ## Duplicate Keys

-To find duplicate keys and stop the job so any issues are not propogated can be done using a `SQLValidate` stage which will fail with a list of invalid `customer_id`s if more than one are found:
+To find duplicate keys and stop the job so any issues are not propogated can be done using a `SQLValidate` stage which will fail with a list of invalid `customer_id`s if more than one are found.

+### Example

 ```sql
 SELECT